Robert Pojasek, Ph.D. | Art Stewart, M.P.M.

 Each facility in the supply chain has a different context (external and internal operating environments).
-The SaaS platform features a program that assists facility management in defining their unique context and using it to determine the opportunities and threats associated with its ethical trading/sourcing program.
+The SaaS platform features a program that assists facility management in defining their unique context and using it to determine the opportunities and threats associated with its ESG-based sourcing program.
 The program manages information related to:

 - The organization and its context

 - The needs and expectations of interested parties